 Today’s illustrators have more career options than ever before.
-They can start a career in animation or gaming or they can study to work in the legal or medical fields.
-Just a few specific career options for illustrators include children’s book illustrator, advertising illustrator, video game illustrator, courtroom illustrator, storyboard artist, editorial illustrator, fashion illustrator, medical or technical illustrator, and fine artist.
+They can work in animation or game design.
+They can work for software companies or creative firms.
+They can work for marketing companies and film studios and they can even find lucrative positions in the legal, medical, and publishing fields.
+Just a few specific job titles for illustrators include children’s book illustrator, advertising illustrator, video game illustrator, courtroom illustrator, storyboard artist, editorial illustrator, fashion illustrator, medical or technical illustrator, courtroom sketch artists, forensic artist, and fine artist.

 Utah Illustration Schools

-From traditional schools such as University of Utah to edgy educational institutions such as BEAU, Utah’s collection of colleges is one of the most diverse in the region.
+From traditional schools such as University of Utah to edgy educational institutions such as BEAU, Utah’s collection of 41 Title IV degree-granting colleges is one of the most diverse in the region.
 This means, students will find a major to match every career ambition.
-Although only a handful of Utah schools offer programs for illustrators, these excellent colleges are at the top of the list of “best schools in the region” for this popular major.
+A number of Utah schools offer programs for illustrators.
+Even better is, these respected colleges are at the top of the list of “best schools in the region” for this popular major.

-Utah Valley University (UVU) - Degrees Offered: B. F. A. Art and Visual Communications with Emphasis in Graphic Design, Illustration
+Utah Valley University (UVU) - Degrees Offered: BFA Art and Visual Communications - Illustration Emphasis, BFA Painting/Drawing

 Salt Lake City

-Broadview Entertainment Arts University (BEAU) - Degrees Offered: B. F. A. Comic and Sequential Art, Digital Video and Media Production, Game Art, Graphic Design.
-According to the BEAU website, the B.F.A. in Comic and Sequential Art at was designed "for students who want to create cartoons, comic books, storyboards, graphic novels and animated features."
+Broadview Entertainment Arts University (BEAU) - Degrees Offered: BFA Visual Design with Specializations in Game Art and Comic & Sequential Art.
+Note: According to the BEAU website, the BFA in Comic and Sequential Art at was designed for students who want to create cartoons, comic books, storyboards, graphic novels and animated features.

 Employment and Salary Trends for Utah Illustrators